 “People coming together as a community can make things happen.” – Jacob Rees-Mogg

-Elizabeth Wu is is one of the co-founders of Trehaus and is glad to have created the many opportunities for village-living there, having been raised by one.
+Elizabeth Wu is is the COO and one of the co-founders of Trehaus and is glad to have created the many opportunities for village-living there, having been raised by one.
 She is also mum to three lovely kids who gave her reason enough to leave her job as an educator to pursue present parenting, meaningful learning and magical moments with them.
 Pictured here is Liz (bottom row, third from left) with a third of the village she grew up in.
+This article was first published on the Trehaus blog in July 2016.